mackcutlerdev/resume/README.md

-# My Resumé
+# My Resume

-Can be viewed publicly at https://cartergrimmeisen.github.io/resume or https://carter.grimmeisen.xyz (soon...)
+Can be viewed publicly at https://carter.grimmeisen.xyz and https://cartergrimmeisen.github.io/resume